ASTM G65: History

 The test method was developed to provide a reproducible laboratory procedure for ranking the abrasion resistance of materials subjected to low- to moderate-stress three-body abrasion, such as that produced by silica sand entrained between sliding surfaces.

 It evolved from early work on sand-rubber-wheel testing by C. W. Haworth (1949) and was refined through round-robin evaluations organized by ASTM Committee G02 on Wear and Erosion during the 1970s, culminating in the first issue of ASTM G65, “Standard Test Method for Measuring Abrasion Using the Dry Sand/Rubber Wheel Apparatus.”
 Since then many revisions have occurred but the bulk of the testing process remains the same.

 Test principle

 Apparatus

 The test employs a rubber wheel of specified hardness (Durometer A-60) and diameter (228.6 mm) that rotates against a flat test specimen while a controlled flow of dry sand is fed between them.
-The sand abrasive needed is a very specific rounded quartz grains (AFS 50/70 test sand) with a size distribution between 212 and 300 micrometers.
+The sand abrasive needed is very specific rounded quartz grains (AFS 50/70 test sand) with a size distribution between 212 and 300 micrometers.